cosmos/cosmos-sdk/docs/docs/core/00-baseapp.md

 ### Prepare Proposal

+The `PrepareProposal` function is part of the new methods introduced in Application Blockchain Interface (ABCI++) in Tendermint and is an important part of the application's overall governance system.
+In the Cosmos SDK, it allows the application to have more fine-grained control over the transactions that are processed, and ensures that only valid transactions are committed to the blockchain.

+Here is how the `PrepareProposal` function can be implemented:

+1. Extract the `sdk.Msg`s from the transaction.
+2. Perform _stateful_ checks by calling `Validate()` on each of the `sdk.Msg`'s.
+This is done after _stateless_ checks as _stateful_ checks are more computationally expensive.
+If `Validate()` fails, `PrepareProposal` returns before running further checks, which saves resources.
+3. Perform any additional checks that are specific to the application, such as checking account balances, or ensuring that certain conditions are met before a transaction is proposed.hey are processed by the consensus engine, if necessary.
+5. Return the updated transactions to be processed by the consensus engine

+Note that, unlike `CheckTx()`, `PrepareProposal` process `sdk.Msg`s, so it can directly update the state.
+However, unlike `DeliverTx()`, it does not commit the state updates.
+It's important to exercise caution when using `PrepareProposal` as incorrect coding could affect the overall liveness of the network.

+It's important to note that `PrepareProposal` complements the `ProcessProposal` method which is executed after this method.
+The combination of these two methods means that it is possible to guarantee that no invalid transactions are ever committed.
+Furthermore, such a setup can give rise to other interesting use cases such as Oracles, threshold decryption and more.

+`PrepareProposal` returns a response to the underlying consensus engine of type [`abci.ResponseCheckTx`](https://github.com/tendermint/tendermint/blob/v0.37.x/spec/abci/abci++_methods.md#processproposal).
+The response contains:

+-   `Code (uint32)`: Response Code. `0` if successful.
+-   `Data ([]byte)`: Result bytes, if any.
+-   `Log (string):` The output of the application's logger.
+May be non-deterministic.
+-   `Info (string):` Additional information.
+May be non-deterministic.

 ### Process Proposal

-The `ProcessProposal` function is part of the new methods introduced in Application Blockchain Interface (ABCI++) in Tendermint.
-This function is called by the BaseApp as part of the ABCI message flow, and is executed during the `BeginBlock` phase of the consensus process.
+The `ProcessProposal` function is called by the BaseApp as part of the ABCI message flow, and is executed during the `BeginBlock` phase of the consensus process.
 The purpose of this function is to give more control to the application for block validation, allowing it to check all transactions in a proposed block before the validator sends the prevote for the block.
 It allows a validator to perform application-dependent work in a proposed block, enabling features such as immediate block execution, and allows the Application to reject invalid blocks.

 The `ProcessProposal` function performs several key tasks, including: